 Costa Rica wants US match at old Saprissa stadium

-SAN JOSE, Costa Rica (AP) -The Costa Rica Football Federation is seeking to move its Sept.
-6 World Cup qualifier against the Unites States from the National Stadium to the smaller Ricardo Saprissa venue.
+SAN JOSE, Costa Rica (AP) - Costa Rica wants to move a World Cup soccer qualifying game against the Unites States to cozy old Ricardo Saprissa.

-Eduardo Li, president of Costa Rica's football federation, said Wednesday the venue shift is what the Costa Rican people want.
+Eduardo Li, president of the Costa Rican Soccer Federation, said Wednesday that's what the Costa Rican people want.

 No one at the federation immediately responded to calls from The Associated Press seeking comment.